owjd03/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Adding an insurance package: `addp`

+Adds an new custom insurance package in the address book.

+Format: `addp [i/PACKAGE_NAME] [d/NEW_PACKAGE_DESCRIPTION]`

+* Creates a new insurance package with the specified `PACKAGE_NAME` and `PACKAGE_DESCRIPTION`
+* The `i/` (package name) and `d/` (package description) fields are **both mandatory**.
+* Package names are automatically formatted with proper capitalization (e.g., "premium package" becomes "Premium Package").
+* Package names cannot be empty after removing whitespace
+* You can set an empty description by typing `d/` followed by a space (e.g., `d/ `).
+* Duplicate package names are not allowed (case-insensitive check).

+Examples:
+* `addp i/Premium Package d/Our top-tier insurance with comprehensive coverage and benefits.` Adds a "Premium Package" with the specified description.
+* `addp i/basic plan d/Essential coverage at an affordable price point.` Adds a "Basic Plan" (auto-formatted) with the description.
+* `addp i/Student Package d/` Adds a "Student Package" with an empty description.

 ### Editing an insurance package: `editp`

 Edits an existing insurance package in the address book.